rfbigelow/prompt-manager/README.md

 - 🔄 **Comparison** - Compare different versions to see what changed
 - ⏪ **Reversion** - Revert to any previous version
 - 🏷️ **Tagging** - Organize prompts with tags
+- 📝 **Change Descriptions** - Document what changed in each version
 - 📁 **File-based Storage** - Simple, portable JSON storage
 - 🎨 **Clean CLI** - Intuitive command-line interface with colored output